This post contains affiliate links.

 Use a fork to scrape strands from the inside of the spaghetti squash.
 Transfer the strands to a separate bowl, leaving about 1/4 inch of flesh in the squash to support your bowls.

-Into the hollowed out squash bowls layer in the sautéed pepper and onions, corn, beans, sauce, spaghetti squash strands, and cheese.
+Layer the sautéed peppers and onions, corn, beans, sauce, spaghetti squash strands, and cheese into the hollowed-out squash bowls.

 Optional burrito boat add-ons

-There are a variety of ways to switch up this recipe and transform it into your own!
+There are various ways to switch up this recipe and transform it into your own!
 What’s great about these boats is the fact that they can be personalized for each individual.
 Does someone need more veggies?
 Sneak ’em in!
-Another person wants extra protein?
+Does another person want extra protein?
 Double up in their bowl.
 Each squash can be totally customized.
 Here are some ideas!

 - Add veggies: Need to sneak extra veggies into your diet?
 This is a great meal to do so!
 Double up on peppers, add tomatoes, include zucchini, or sneak in other veggies that you may like!

 - Veganize the boat: For a vegan-friendly meal, skip the dairy cheese in favor of a lactose-free option!
-Go with a non-dairy Greek yogurt for the sauce portion of the recipe.
+Go with a non-dairy Greek yogurt or even a vegan sour cream for the sauce portion of the recipe.

 Ingredients